scikit-image/scikit-image/doc/source/gitwash/development_workflow.rst

 default), git will have a link to your github repo, called ``origin``.
 You push up to your own repo on github with::

-   git push origin my-new-feature
+   git push origin cool-new-feature

 In git >= 1.7 you can ensure that the link is correctly set by using the ``--set-upstream`` option::

-   git push --set-upstream origin my-new-feature
+   git push --set-upstream origin cool-new-feature

-From now on git will know that ``my-new-feature`` is related to the ``my-new-feature`` branch in the github repo.
+From now on git will know that ``cool-new-feature`` is related to the ``cool-new-feature`` branch in the github repo.

 .. _edit-flow: